 Review of Forest Creek Golf Club in Round Rock

-Designed by Dick Phelps and opened in 1984, Forest Creek is a somewhat traditional tree lined course with rolling terrain, some very fun holes that require some strategic play, good conditions and challenging greens, and a very affordable rate.
-It's not surprising that Forest Creek was named as "Best Public Golf Course in Central Texas" by Golf Digest.
-Forest Creek Golf Club is owned by the City of Round Rock and managed by On Course Strategies.
+Designed by Dick Phelps and opened in 1984, Forest Creek is a somewhat traditional tree lined course with rolling fairways, pristine greens, an abundance of native foliage, some very fun holes that require some strategic play, good conditions and challenging greens, and reasonable rates for such a quality course.
+It's not surprising that Forest Creek was named as "Best Public Golf Course in Central Texas" by Golf Digest and it also made Texas Outside's list of the Best Austin Area Golf Courses!

 The greens at Forest Creek are huge and a wide variety of shapes.
 All have some degree of slope ranging from gentle to severe, several have spines or ridges or tiers and mounds, and all but two are guarded by one to three bunkers.
 When we played the greens were running very fast and pin placement made putting very challenging - three putts were fairly common.
 The good news was we found it fairly easy to get on the green in regulation.

 The bunkers range from some steep and deep pot bunkers to some large nasty monsters!
-The sand also varied from soft and deep to thin and gritty.
+The sand was perfect and a joy to hit from.
 They were well manicured.

-Bottom line - very good conditions, a great rate, and a fantastic 18 holes that requires some good putting and excellent course management.
+Bottom line - very good conditions, a great rate, and a fantastic 18 holes that requires some good putting and excellent course management skill to score well.
+The second time you play the course, you'll find it a little easier.

 Service is excellent - very friendy from the pro shop to the cart ladies.
-The pro shop has a fair selection of everything and the practice facilities are adequate.
+The pro shop has a fair selection of everything.
 The grill has burgers, dogs, and sandwiches made to order.
-The on-course restrooms could use some work.
+Other amenities include an event center and an outstanding practice range enhanced by a putting green and short-game complex.

 Here's How Texas Outside Determines the Scorecard Rating